 The anti-cancer drug gemcitabine may be effective against COVID-19, says Dr. Singh, because it has been shown to be effective against other coronaviruses.
 “One of my collaborators [tested] which drugs can work against MERS coronavirus,” he adds.
 “He did find that one of the drugs that came out upstream was gemcitabine.
 So, I think that might work, too.”

-As for now, remdesivir remains our best—and, at this point, only—available treatment in the pandemic fight.
+As for now, remdesivir remains our best—and, at this point, only—available treatment in the pandemic fight (although the cheap, easily assessible corticosteroid dexamethasone has shown promise in helping tame dangerous inflammation, too).
 “I have cautious optimism,” Dr. Schaffner says. “[The NIAID-sponsored study] was a very rigorous trial, and it did show that people stayed in the hospital for a shorter period of time, on average.
 That’s a very good result, [but] we don’t have the complete results of that trial available yet.”

 Even while patients receive remdesivir, it’s still crucial to continue developing other treatments.
 “I have feeling that [remdesivir] should work, but based on the analysis, I think the virus will mutate eventually,” Dr. Singh warns.
 “We still have to look for other options.”